Woife5/DPP-documentation/bes_air/bes_air.md

 ## Abstract

 This project aims to create an extremely overengineered, futuristic broom.
-This broom does not include any brisks or brushes, but instead use an air stream to relocate dust and dirt.
+This broom does not include any bristles or brushes, but instead uses an air stream to relocate dust and dirt.
 It should only be active when it is in motion, and the user is using it like a normal broom.
 Otherwise the device should be turned off.